 - Partial hospitalization

 - Cognitive behavioral therapy

 - Faith-based activities

 Our system comprises three phases.
 During the first phase, you’ll spend no less than 25 hours a week participating in group therapy.
 You’ll also take part in a variety of other activities, including Christian 12-step programs and Bible studies, outdoor recreational and fitness activities, and up to two individual EMDR sessions.
-During this time, you will reside in a sober-living facility where you will receive 24-hour support from staff members and bi-weekly random substance tests.
+During this time, you will receive 24-hour support from staff members and bi-weekly random substance tests.

 During phase two, you’ll be encouraged to become increasingly independent.
 This phase typically involves outpatient programs, including continuing Bible studies and men’s groups, while you look for employment.
 You’ll also be required to attend three group therapy session per week, as well as individual therapy sessions.

 Phase three involves even more independence, allowing you to create a life of sobriety that you can maintain in the future.
 During this time, we continue offering support and encourage you to continue attending church, Bible studies, men’s groups, and other meetings that allow you to continue building the healthy, meaningful relationships you’ve developed during your recovery.
 We offer comprehensive aftercare so that you can stay on the right path and achieve long-term sobriety.

 Opioid abuse affects each individual in a unique way; some may be very adept at hiding the abuse, whereas others will present clear and obvious symptoms from the beginning.
 However, there are some common signs most people display when they are suffering from opioid dependence or addiction.

 Whether you are concerned about your own drug use or you believe your loved one is heading down the wrong path, here are some signs to look out for: